Bandido (wrestler): Lifeblood (2018–2020)

-World championship reigns (2021–2025)
+Singles competition (2021–2025)

 After winning the 2021 ROH Survival of the Fittest tournament to earn the title shot, Bandido would go on to win the ROH World Championship from Rush at Best in the World on July 11, marking his first major world championship.
 In December, Bandido was forced to vacate the title due to testing positive for COVID-19.
-During Bandido's reign, ROH went on hiatus and was later acquired by All Elite Wrestling (AEW).
+During Bandido's reign, ROH went on hiatus and his contract was acquired by All Elite Wrestling (AEW).

 Because he never lost the title, Bandido continued to appear with the belt at numerous independent shows.
 Bandido lost to Jonathan Gresham on April 1, 2022, during the Supercard of Honor XV, who was the officially recognized ROH Champion at the time.
 Bandido made his debut for AEW on the September 28, 2022 edition of AEW Dynamite, where he received his rematch for the ROH World Championship, against champion Chris Jericho, but lost the match.
 On November 11, Bandido signed with AEW after a bout with Rush.
 On the April 26, 2023 episode of Dynamite, Bandido unsuccessfully challenged Orange Cassidy for the AEW International Championship.
 On the June 14 episode of AEW Rampage, Bandido was defeated by Konosuke Takeshita.
 During the match, Bandido suffered a wrist injury, rendering him out of action indefinitely.

 On the December 4, 2024 episode of Dynamite, a vignette was shown teasing Bandido's return.
 On December 20 at Final Battle, Bandido made his return to ROH, where he came to the aid of Matt Cardona from an attack by The Learning Tree (Chris Jericho, Big Bill, and Bryan Keith), but suffered a concussion when he landed on his head during the segment.
 On the February 1, 2025 episode of AEW Collision, Bandido returned from his concussion, coming to the aid of The Outrunners (Truth Magnum and Turbo Floyd) from an attack by The Learning Tree.
 The following week on Collision, Bandido made his in-ring return, defeating Bryan Keith.

 On the February 22, 2025 episode of Collision, Bandido unsuccessfully challenged Jericho for the ROH World Championship.
 On March 9 at Revolution Zero Hour, Bandido attempted to save his brother Gravity from an attack by The Learning Tree, but was overwhelmed and was forced to watch as Jericho unmasked Gravity.
 On April 6 at Dynasty, Bandido defeated Jericho in a Title vs. Mask match to win the ROH World Championship for the second time.
 On July 11 at Supercard of Honor, Bandido successfully defended his title against Konosuke Takeshita.
 On July 12 at All In, Bandido competed in the men's Casino Gauntlet match, which was won by MJF.